 top of page

-HOUSE APPROPRIATIONS BILL: FY 2024
+HOUSE APPROPRIATIONS BILL: FY 2025

 Other funding related to immunization capacity and infrastructure includes:

-• level funding at just over $231 million for CDC’s Influenza Planning and Response program.
+• Level funding at just over $231 million for CDC’s Influenza Planning and Response program.

 PRESIDENT'S BUDGET REQUEST